Fcmam5/state-of-dz-swe-2024/website/docs/insights/remuneration.md

 <details>
 <summary>
-**N.B:** Titles in the following section are only to label participants' groups
+**N.B:** Titles in the following section are only to label participants' groups.
+Click here for details.
 </summary>

 We believe that titles and the years of experience are relative, we do believe  (and see) that we can find engineers that are considered seniors with just years 5 years of experience, but we also believe that there is a global job titles inflation.